amyjko/critically-conscious-computing/chapters/justice.md

 * *Formative assessment*.
 Prompt each team to imagine a software system that automates the rule, without fundamentally changing the rule: What would the exact rule be?
 How would it be checked automatically?
 How would the consequences of the rule be enforced or communicated to a person to enforce?
 Students should create a short presentation to describe their design to their classmates.

-  % Support tiered bullets
-  * This is _responsive_ because it gives creative agency to students to imagine the rules they want.
+  ** This is _responsive_ because it gives creative agency to students to imagine the rules they want.

-  * To ensure it is _participatory_, give students an opportunity to broaden the scope of how much time students will have to present and how presentations will run.
+  ** To ensure it is _participatory_, give students an opportunity to broaden the scope of how much time students will have to present and how presentations will run.

-  * This is _educative_, because it creates a social context in which to share their creative ideas that incentivizes envisioning.
+  ** This is _educative_, because it creates a social context in which to share their creative ideas that incentivizes envisioning.

 * Once students are ready, have each group present their design to the class for critique.
 Prompt the students in the audience to identify the strengths and weaknesses of the software relative to the current human enforcement of rules.
 Each team should capture notes about the discussion.